bristlemouth/bm_core/docs/reference/middleware.md

 - The crc of the device's config CBOR map (see above)

 ### Power Information Timing Service
-A service to provide a node information on how long the bus will be on, the time remaining for the bus to be on, and the upcoming off time.
+A service to provide a node information total time the bus power will be on, the time remaining for the bus power to be on, and the upcoming time the bus power will be off.
 This service is available on the following topic: `bus_power_controller/timing`.
 Power information timing is reported in the following format when requested: